Asymptotic dimension and the disk graph I: Introduction

+The constants for the quasi-isometric embeddings are bounded from above by an explicit quadratic polynomial in the Euler characteristic of $X$.

+The requirement that the boundary of the surface $X$ is incompressible in $M$ is essential for Theorem \ref{hyperbolic}.
+In the statement of the following result, we tacitly assume that the graph ${\cal D\cal G}(X)$ is not trivial.

+\begin{theo} If $X$ is a subsurface of the boundary of $M$ of genus $g\geq 2$, with a single compressible boundary component, then the graph ${\cal D\cal G}(X)$ is not a quasi-convex subset of the curve graph. \end{theo}

+{\bf Organization:} In Section \ref{distance} we use surgery of disks to relate the distance in the superconducting disk graph to intersection numbers of boundary curves.

+In Section \ref{distanceinthe} we give an effective estimate of the distance in the curve graph using train tracks.
+The results in this section are independent of the rest of the article.

+Together with a construction of \cite{MM04}, this is used in Section \ref{quasigeodesics} to show Theorem \ref{hyperbolic}.
+In Section \ref{gromov} we identify the Gromov boundary of ${\cal S\cal D\cal G}(X)$ in the case $M$ is a handlebody of genus $g\geq 2$ and $X$ is its boundary surface.
+The proof of Theorem \ref{spot} is contained in Section \ref{disksforahandle}.

-{\bf Acknowledgement:} I am indebted to Saul Schleimer for making me aware of a missing case in the surgery argument in Section 2 in a first draft of this paper and for sharing his insight in the disc graph with me.
-Thanks to Karen Vogtmann for introducing me to the beauty of sphere systems and for many inspiring discussions.
-I am moreover grateful to Lucas Sabalka and Dima Savchuk for explaining the relations between the different ${\rm Out}(F_g)$-graphs found in the literature.
+{\bf Acknowledgement:} I am indebted to Saul Schleimer for making me aware of a missing case in the surgery argument in Section \ref{distance} in a first draft of this paper and for sharing his insight in the disk graph with me.
+The results in Sections 2-4 of this article were obtained in summer 2010 while I visited the University of California in Berkeley.
+I am especially grateful to an anonymous referee who suggested a considerable simpliciation of the proof of Lemma \ref{twocomponent} and for other useful comments, including pointing out the reference \cite{Ma14}.